PrairieLearn/PrairieLearn/doc/dev-guide.md

 1. Each web page typically has all its files in a single directory, with the directory, the files, and the URL all named the same.
 Not all pages need all files.
 For example:

-        pages/adminUsers
+        pages/instructorGradebook
-        +-- adminUsers.js         # main entry point, calls the SQL and renders the template +-- adminUsers.sql        # all SQL code specific to this page +-- adminUsers.ejs        # the EJS template for the page `-- adminUsersClient.js   # any client-side JS needed
+        +-- instructorGradebook.js         # main entry point, calls the SQL and renders the template +-- instructorGradebook.sql        # all SQL code specific to this page +-- instructorGradebook.ejs        # the EJS template for the page `-- instructorGradebookClient.js   # any client-side JS needed

-1. The above `adminUsers` page is loaded from the top-level `server.js` with:
+1. The above `instructorGradebook` page is loaded from the top-level `server.js` with:

     ```javascript
-    app.use('/admin/:courseInstanceId/users', require('./pages/adminUsers/adminUsers'));
+    app.use('/instructor/:courseInstanceId/gradebook', require('./pages/instructorGradebook/instructorGradebook'));
     ```

-1. The `adminUsers.js` main JS file is an Express `router` and has the basic structure:
+1. The `instructorGradebook.js` main JS file is an Express `router` and has the basic structure:

     ```javascript
     var ERR = require('async-stacktrace');